squirrels-nest/squirrels-docs/docs/tutorial.md

 squirrels init
 ```

+Prompts will appear for the various files you wish to include in your project.
 Answer the prompts as follows:

 ```
 [?]
 Include all core project files?
 (Y/n): y